Have You Ever Asked Yourself

 "Why do I need my own domain to send email?
 Can't I just use my @gmail address?"

-All marketing emails should be sent from a domain you own, not from a personal account at a provider domain, like @gmail, @hotmail, @yahoo, etc. or in an ISP email in some cases.
+All marketing emails should be sent from a domain you own, not from a personal account at a provider domain, like @gmail, @hotmail, @yahoo, etc. or an ISP email like @verizon, @cableone, etc.

-In almost all cases we've seen, those addresses can all issue a block whenever bulk email is sent from their domain.
+In almost all cases we've seen, providers such as these can issue a block whenever bulk email is sent from their domain.
 This is because the most important factor in email deliverability is domain reputation, and when you send mail from a Gmail account, you're actually using Gmail's reputation, not your own.

 NOTE: Even if your provider does not currently block email, it is very likely that all email providers will do so in the near future.
 The best way forward is to create an email address at a domain that you own, so you can start building up your own domain reputation!